Poolitzer/poolitzer.github.io/_pages/starting.md

 ## Where to go now

 First of all, congrats!
 You managed to post your first page.
 Maybe thats enough for you, probably not.
-We would suggest you now to go to the [methods page]({{ site.baseurl }}{% link _pages/methods.md %}) and check out some interesting methods like edit_page.
+We would suggest you now to go to the [methods/objects page]({{ site.baseurl }}{% link _pages/methods.md %}) and check out some interesting methods like edit_page.
 Or have a look at our [examples]({{ site.baseurl }}{% link _pages/examples.md %}) where you see code which is actually used by some projects.